Silenci0/TF2Sanitizer/README.md

 # TF2Sanitizer
 TF2 plugin that cleans up certain entities/actions from happening.

-This plugin was primarily created for the Halloween holiday mode in TF2 in order to allow players to use their halloween items/effects without all the more annoying aspects of the mode.
-It also cleans up other things such as teleporter bread.
+This plugin was primarily created for the Halloween holiday mode in TF2 in order to allow players to use their halloween items/effects/cosmetics without all the more annoying aspects of the mode.
+It also cleans up other things such as teleporter bread as well.

 This plugin does the following: